1) Why choose accounting as a profession?

 - Preparing final accounts and closing of books of accounts

-- This system needs more clerical labour
+- This system needs more clerical labor.

-57) Mention what is General ledger account?
+57) What is General ledger account?

 58) What is the general classification of accounts that usually ledger account involve?